 “I’d like to get divorced, but I have too many properties.
 I’ll lose them all to my ex-wife.”
 We frequently hear comments like these from people who believe that they have too much to lose to divorce.
 They stay in marriages in which they are unhappy — sometimes for years — to avoid damage to their assets.

-Our attorneys focus exclusively on Missouri, Illinois, Kansas and Oklahoma family law, giving us an in-depth perspective on the law.
+Our attorneys focus exclusively on Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana family law, giving us an in-depth perspective on the law.
 Our attorneys at our firm have received lots of awards.

 Of course, the best way to avoid a problematic divorce is to be proactive.
 If you have extensive or complex assets, a prenuptial agreement may help protect them.
 It may also be helpful to put those assets in a trust.
 Seek out a lawyer as early as possible for a confidential consultation about protecting your interests.

 Questions?
-Contact Our Firm Today For A Consultation in Missouri, Illinois, Kansas or Oklahoma
+Contact Our Firm Today For A Consultation in Missouri, Illinois, Kansas, Oklahoma, Nebraska, or Indiana

 To learn more about our approach to high-asset property division, contact us online or by phone to schedule a confidential consultation at any of our convenient locations.
-We have locations in St. Louis, Kansas City, Columbia, Springfield, Wichita, Tulsa and beyond in the Midwest.
+We have locations in St. Louis, Chicago, Kansas City, Indianapolis, Springfield, Columbia, Wichita, Topeka, Oklahoma City, Tulsa, Omaha, Lincoln, and beyond.